sap-tutorials/Tutorials/tutorials/abap-environment-external-api/abap-environment-external-api.md

 ---

 ## Prerequisites
- -  Communication arrangement for scenario `SAP_COM_0276` was created with service instance name `OutboundCommunication`
+ -  Communication arrangement for scenario `SAP_COM_0276` was created with service instance name `OutboundCommunication`.
- -	You have created a package
+ -	You have created a package.
- -  You have opened the SAP Cloud Platform Cockpit and navigated to the correct space
+ -  You have opened the SAP Cloud Platform cockpit and navigated to the correct space.

 ## Details
 ### You will learn
-  - How to call an external API from inside an ABAP system (here, using a class).
-Thus, you can remain within the ABAP environment and work with standard APIs
+  - How to call an external API from inside an ABAP system using a class

 ---